jordankettles/COSC450_Assignment1/README.md

 # TODO
 1. Implement DLT: Done.
-2. Implement Normalised DLT
+2. Implement Normalised DLT: Done
-3. Implement RANSAC.
+3. Implement RANSAC:
 4. Test how long variants of my method take to find a solution.
 5. Test how many inlier correspondences are found in the RANSAC process with each variant.
 6. Test how iterations does the RANSAC process need to find a good solution, and how many does this differ among the variants.